evadecker/eva.town/www/content/1-work/2-wintr-mx/project.md

 ## It's November 2009.
 Bing Crosby's "White Christmas" snakes its way into my&nbsp;ear.

 I don't remember where I was, exactly.
 Probably inside a Target.
 Maybe a Borders.
-It doesn't really matter: like clockwork, Bing and his posse brazenly make themselves heard no matter who you are, where you live, or what you do.
+It doesn't really matter: like clockwork, Bing and his ilk make themselves heard no matter who you are, where you live, or what you do.
+Crosby is the ghost of Christmas past, present, and future, immortal, unchanging, crooning year after year the same as the year before.

-Crosby & co. never change, never age: crooning the same old lines year after year for your grandparents and your parents and you, your children and grandchildren and great-grandchildren and on and on.
-And on.
-And on.
+Truthfully, congratulations are in order: you've done it, Bing!
+You won Christmas.
+You planted your sound in 1942 and your voice has echoed through supermarkets across America ever since.
+You're what every musician strives to be: timeless.
+Quentessential!

+Unfortunately, nothing is timeless—least of all, music.

 (snippet: wintr-mx/bing-crosby)

-Now, I don't hate Christmas music: take me to any Broadway musical and you'll see how much I love a good, oversentimental number.

-No, this isn't music.
-This is torture.

-It begs the question: why do we do this to ourselves?
-Is it nostalgia?
-Homesickness?
-Maybe laziness.
-Or perhaps an almagamation of modern-day capitalism, copyright law, and romanticization of the American dream.
+Why do we continue to salve an addiction to decades-old seasonal pageantry?
+Are we homesick?
+Lazy?
+(What's comfortable comes easier than what's new.)
+Could be nostalgia: a desire for a simpler time, colored by hazy memories of childhood warped by the childhoods *we've* seen portrayed in film.
+More cynically, perhaps it's an almagamation of modern-day capitalism, copyright law, and romanticization of the American dream.

 *What's the reason for the wheezin'?*

-Too many talented musicians exist for us to keep stabbing ourselves in our collective ear holes.
+I may sound bitter, but too many talented musicians exist for us to keep stabbing ourselves in our collective ear holes.
 I was determined to do something about it.

 I cobbled together a playlist—20 tracks—of the freshest, least-beaten-to-death holiday tunes I could find.
 I burned <span class="uppercase">CD</span>s for family and friends, designed album art, assembled paper sleeves, and wrote well-wishes alongside poorly-drawn snowmen.
 I creatively titled it *Kyle's Winter Mix*.
 But people seemed to like it, word spread, so I made another one the next year.
 And the year after that.
 Until six years had passed and I'd compiled 120 tunes.